What is blood oxygenation level or blood saturation (SpO2): Uses and More

 At altitude, where the air is thinner, it is more difficult for your body to get adequate oxygen to your muscles and tissues.
 For example, if you’re racing or training at 10,000 feet (3000 m), the amount of effective oxygen in the air is about 15 percent (compared to 21 percent at sea level).
 If you’re used to living at sea level, this change in oxygen availability will kick off a cascade of physiological adaptations, some of which are advantageous no matter where you’re racing.

-In the first couple of days at altitude you want to see a lower SpO2 and an elevated heart rate (HR) and respiratory rate (RR).
+In the first couple of days at altitude, you want to see a lower SpO2 and an elevated heart rate (HR) and breathing rate (BR).
 This is your body attempting to balance out the lack of oxygen in the air by moving it faster through your body.

 That means you’ll be able to race and train as normal at altitude, and will likely enjoy some extra endurance at sea level.

 We remind you that the Circular™ ring is not a medical device and should not be used to diagnose or monitor a pathology.

 - Comparison of SpO2 values from different fingers of the hands, Springerplus.Gokcen Basaranoglu, Mefkur Bakan,Tarik Umutoglu, Seniyye Ulgen Zengin, Kadir Idin, and Ziya Salihoglu.
 2015.